l-aldarondo/World_Weather_Analysis/README.md

 ## Summary

-In this project we utilized python, pandas libraries and APIs to create a comprehensive tool that our clients (PlanMyTrip) could use to provide a better experience to their customers.
-With some inputs about weather preferences from the customers, the tool will produce a list of hotels in locations that match the customers weather selections.
-It will generate a series of heatmaps with pop-up markers with location, and weather information.
+In this project, we utilized python, pandas libraries and APIs to create a comprehensive tool that our clients (PlanMyTrip) could use to provide a better experience to their customers.
+With some inputs about weather preferences from the customers, the tool will produce a list of hotels in locations that match the customer's weather selections.
+It will generate a series of heatmaps with pop-up markers with location and weather information.

-Also provides an interface for the customers to plan their vacations, with the customers input on the vacations stop's, the tool will generate an itinerary with each stop's information.
-Then it generates a series of maps with driving directions and info cards about each location's weather and hotels available.
+Additionally, it provides an interface for the customers to plan their vacations.
+With the customer's input on the vacations stops, the tool will generate an itinerary with each stop's information.
+Then, it generates a series of maps with driving directions and info cards about each location's weather and hotels available.

 <br/>